-Every neighborhood deserves library access.
+Every neighborhood deserves library access, even during renovations.

 What's Happening